-As far as we are concerned, there are five factors that play into whether a woman acquires hypothalamic amenorrhea (stops ovulating and has no period).
+There are five factors that play into when a woman stops ovulating and has no period due to hypothalamic amenorrhea, aka HA.
 The most common combination is undereating/underfueling, and overexercising/overtraining.
 But… that is far from the only way to get HA.
 Stress alone can cause one to miss a period; add in a little bit of food restriction or increase in exercise, and that one missed period turns into many.
-Or perhaps you were overweight at one point and lost more than 10 lb to get to a “normal” weight… that alone can cause missing periods, but add that weight loss to food group restriction, like a low-carb or low-fat diet, and boom.
+Or perhaps you were in a larger body at one point and lost more than 10 lb to get to a “normal” weight… that alone can cause missing periods in some, but add that weight loss to food group restriction, like a low-carb or low-fat diet, and boom.
 No periods.
+(There are other reasons behind no periods, of course, one of the most common being PCOS… all of this is discussed in more detail in our book).

 Let’s go through the factors one by one, and I’ll share some more data from our survey respondents with you.